Alfresco/docs-alfresco/content-services/6.0/install/zip/index.md

 Only the main stages for setting up and configuring Content Services are summarized.
 These include preparing your system for installation, installing the application, configuring it based on your requirements, and finally, testing and getting familiar with Content Services.

 Before you start, validate that you have access to the prerequisite software so you can install them in the right order.
-This includes a JRE, a supported database, Tomcat application server, a message broker (i.e. ActiveMQ), Alfresco Search Services, and additional components (such as ImageMagick).
+This includes a JRE, a supported database, Tomcat application server, Alfresco Search Services, and additional components (such as ImageMagick).

-> **Note:** ActiveMQ is required when manually installing Content Services 6.1.1 onwards.
-For more information on installing and configuring ActiveMQ, see [Configuring ActiveMQ]({% link content-services/6.0/config/activemq.md %}).

 To get started, prepare your production server by installing the prerequisite software (JRE, database, and message broker) before continuing.